 But is that true?
 Has the unique Geordie culture survived?
-What does the area look like in 2016?
+What does the area look like now?
 What kind of jobs are working people doing now?

-I want to update my view of recent local history, so please follow me in spirit as I go looking for Tyneside.
+I wanted to update my view of recent local history, so please follow me in spirit as I go looking for Tyneside.

 Firstly, some history.
 In the 1950s, I crossed the Tyne every working day for more than five years but my outside interests were focused on other things and I knew very little about the history or commercial development of my surroundings, assuming, with the innocence of youth, that the everyday vista of ships and cranes and noise and smell was the result of many centuries of industrialisation.